Asymmetric and chiral dynamics of two-component anyons with synthetic gauge flux: Derivations of dynamical symmetries

 and

 Here $\mathcal{O}_{(1,2)}$ are the pertubative terms.

-In the non-interacting case with $U=0$, the matrix element corresponding to the $(k+1)$-th order term vanishes, since hopping or inter-component coupling once more could not return to the same configuration as the target states.
+For vanishing Hubbard interaction with $U=0$, the matrix element corresponding to the $(k+1)$-th order term vanishes, since hopping or inter-component coupling once more could not return to the same configuration as the target states.
 In this case, $S_1=S_2$ when either $\theta$ or $\phi$ equals to $0$ or $\pi$. $S_1$ and $S_2$ are not necessarily equal to each other unless both $\theta$ and $\phi$ are either 0 or $\pi$.
-This implies that for fractional statistics angle $\theta$ and gauge flux $\phi$, the perturbation analysis predicts asymmetric density expansion, indicating the breaking of time-reversal symmetry in the non-interacting case.
-In the interacting case with $U\neq0$, $S_1$ and $S_2$ are generally unequal for arbitrary $\theta$.
+This implies that for fractional statistics angle $\theta$ and gauge flux $\phi$, the perturbation analysis predicts asymmetric density expansion, indicating the breaking of time-reversal symmetry when $U=0$.
+For $U\neq0$, $S_1$ and $S_2$ are generally unequal for arbitrary $\theta$.
 However, for $\phi=0$ or $\pi$, $S_1$ and $S_2$ are equal.
 This is because $\hat{H}_B(-\theta)=\hat{H}^*_B(\theta)$ when $\phi=0$ or $\pi$.
 Thus,

-Therefore, in the interacting case, the dynamics are time-reversal symmetric when $\phi= 0$ or $\pi$.
+Therefore, the dynamics under finite Hubbard interaction are time-reversal symmetric when $\phi= 0$ or $\pi$.

 Next, we consider another pair of target states which are related by the inversion symmetry, $|\psi_3\rangle=\mathcal{I}|\psi_1\rangle$.
 Similarly, we can obtain the following equations:

 where the global phase factor $e^{i(\xi_3-\xi_0)}$ is associated with the action of $\mathcal{R}=e^ {i\theta[\sum_{j,\sigma}^{L}\hat{n}_{j,\sigma}(\hat{n}_{j,\sigma}-1)/2+\sum_{j}^{L}\hat{n}_{j,\uparrow}\hat{n}_{j,\downarrow}]}$ operator and $\mathcal{K}=\mathcal{R}\mathcal{I}\mathcal{T}$.
 Then the amplitude including the total contribution of the $k$-th and the $(k+1)$-th orders is